APS Monthly Club Challenges and Rules

 and in a manner that supports:

-• Trust in our collective and individual endeavours in taking and creating a photograph and submitting it for competition or exhibition;
+- Trust in our collective and individual endeavours in taking and creating a photograph and submitting it for challenge or exhibition;

 To this end, in addition to adhering to all laws, regulations and customs applicable to the place in which they are photographing, including overseas, members will not: